Quanatee/gfycaffeine/README.md

 - fat.gfycat.com (1-3mb)
 - giant.gfycat.com (>3mb)

 Gfycaffeine automagically creates links under the "zippy" subdomain because the original intent is to host small, ~1-5s loop videos.
-You can change the "zippy" in the code to "fat" or "giant" according to your output requirements.
+You can change the "zippy" in the code to get a "fat" or "giant" cat on your lap.

 ### That's too technical.